 Grey whales are the most common sightings, but you’ll see so much more.
 We spotted a couple of humpbacks, with their remarkable flukes and huge pods of dolphins playing in the wake of the boat.
 You might even get to see a blue whale, the world’s largest animal.

-Besides animal sightings, it’s always fun to see the beautiful San Diego harbor from the water.
+Besides animal sightings, it’s always fun to see the beautiful San Diego harbor from the water or your bike.
 You’ll pass alongside the USS Midway (an aircraft carrier turned into a museum) and the exotic ships of the maritime museum including the tall ship the Star of India.
 You’ll also see the iconic Coronado Bridge, Cabrillo Lighthouse, and downtown skyline.

 Diving in Southern California